salama00/Solar_System_Simulation/README.md

-# Class project: Planetary Science (Spring 2023)
-# What the project is about
+# What the Project is About

 This project is based on the paper "Migration and dynamical relaxation in crowded systems of giant planets" by Adams & Laughlin.
 It aims to reproduce the results of the paper.